keesvandenend/hyplern-web/README.md

 Includes modified partial copy of node-login Copyright (c) 2013 Stephen Braitsch, which is being replaced by angular based user administration system.

-Here is an example of the new Hyplern-Web application form:
+Here is an example of the new Hyplern-Web application form including percentage completed and current story keeping:

 <img src="Account-Form-Example.png"></img>